photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 PhotoPrism's command-line interface is also well suited for job automation using a [scheduler](https://dl.photoprism.app/docker/scheduler/).

 !!! tip ""
-    When using *Docker Compose*, you can prepend commands like `docker compose exec [service] [command]` to run them in a service container.
+    When using *Docker Compose*, you can prefix the commands you want to run with `docker compose exec [service]` to execute them in the specified service container.
-    Should this fail with *no container found*, make sure the service has been started, you have specified an existing service (usually `photoprism`) and you are in the folder where the `docker-compose.yml` file is located.
+    If this fails with *no container found*, please make sure that the service has been started, you have specified an existing service (usually `photoprism`) and you are in the folder where your `compose.yaml` or `docker-compose.yml` file is located.

 #### Opening a Terminal